Graphic: Three months that shook global markets | MarketScreener

-The numbers have been staggering. $15 trillion has been wiped of world stock markets, oil has slumped 60% as Saudi Arabia and Russia have started a price war and emerging markets like Brazil, Mexico and South Africa have seen their currencies plummet more than 20%.
+The numbers have been staggering. $15 trillion has been wiped of world stock markets <.MIWD00000PUS>, oil has slumped 60% as Saudi Arabia and Russia have started a price war and emerging markets like Brazil, Mexico and South Africa have seen their currencies plummet more than 20%.

-Volatility and corporate borrowing market stress has spiked on worries that whole sectors could go bust, airlines have had half their value vaporized, while cratering economies risk a new wave of government debt crises.
+Volatility and corporate borrowing market stress has spiked on worries that whole sectors could go bust, airlines <.dMIWO0AL00PUS> have had half their value vaporized, while cratering economies risk a new wave of government debt crises.

 "It has been like a train wreck," Chris Dyer, Director of Global Equity at Eaton Vance, said.
 "You could see it coming and coming and coming, but you just couldn't stop it happening."